Browser LLM Providers, One API: WebLLM, Transformers.js v4, wllama, and LiteRT-LM

 How it works: Models are pre-compiled into MLC format with 4-bit quantization (q4f16).
 At runtime, WebLLM loads the compiled model, creates WebGPU compute pipelines, and runs inference entirely on the GPU.
 The JavaScript API is OpenAI-compatible under the hood, which LocalMode wraps into the standard LanguageModel interface.

 Limitation: Requires WebGPU.
-Firefox only supports WebGPU in Nightly builds.
+Firefox ships WebGPU in stable releases: 141+ on Windows, 147+ on macOS Apple Silicon.
 Older devices without GPU support cannot run WebLLM at all.
 The model catalog is fixed to MLC-compiled variants -- you cannot bring an arbitrary model file.

 Provider 2: Transformers.js v4 (Broadest Model Selection)